Cogosense/iOSBoostFramework/README.md

 Xcode14 has removed support for 32bit compilation, so the armv7 device and i386 simulator architecture have been removed.

-Note: The latest release 1.81.0 is the first release to support MacOS Apple Silicon development simulators.
+Note: The latest release of iOSBoostFramework (1.81.0) is the first release to support:
+* MacOS
+* M1 and M2 Apple Silicon processors.
+* iOS Simulator on M! and M2 CPUs.

 ## Supported Libraries